popany/notes/java/tutorial/Jakob_Jenkov/Java_Concurrency_and_Multithreading_Tutorial/Typical_problems_in_Java_concurrency/Deadlock_Prevention.md

 Deadlock detection is a heavier deadlock prevention mechanism aimed at cases in which lock ordering isn't possible, and lock timeout isn't feasible.

-Every time a thread takes a lock it is noted in a data structure (map, graph etc.) of threads and locks.
+Every time a thread takes a lock it is **noted in a data structure** (map, graph etc.) of threads and locks.
 Additionally, whenever a thread requests a lock this is also noted in this data structure.

-When a thread requests a lock but the request is denied, the thread can traverse the lock graph to check for deadlocks.
+When a thread requests a lock but the request is denied, the thread can traverse the **lock graph** to **check for deadlocks**.
 For instance, if a Thread A requests lock 7, but lock 7 is held by Thread B, then Thread A can check if Thread B has requested any of the locks Thread A holds (if any).
 If Thread B has requested so, a deadlock has occurred (Thread A having taken lock 1, requesting lock 7, Thread B having taken lock 7, requesting lock 1).

 Of course a deadlock scenario may be a lot more complicated than two threads holding each others locks.
 Thread A may wait for Thread B, Thread B waits for Thread C, Thread C waits for Thread D, and Thread D waits for Thread A. In order for Thread A to detect a deadlock it must transitively examine all requested locks by Thread B. From Thread B's requested locks Thread A will get to Thread C, and then to Thread D, from which it finds one of the locks Thread A itself is holding.
 Then it knows a deadlock has occurred.